 Since immigrating to New Zealand in 2017, I have enjoyed staying involved with sports teams as the physiotherapist for Papamoa Football club, as well as the Bay of Plenty Futsul team.
 Injury prevention and rehabilitation is my passion, but I am competent and able to treat a wide range of disorders and irritations.
 Apart from deep tissue massage, orthopaedic manipulations, sports taping and acupuncture/ dry needling, I also use individualised exercise programmes to help you obtain and maintain a better health standard.

 Over the last 20 years I have had a strong sports interest.
-This has led me to work with international football teams from two countries, as well as being physiotherapist for a number of New Zealand teams both locally and overseas..
+This has led me to work with international football teams from two countries, as well as being a physiotherapist for a number of New Zealand teams both locally and overseas.

 Using my knowledge from physio and sports science, niggly and repetitive problems can be understood and helped.

 My motto “Prevention to Performance” encompasses my strengths – injury prevention, rehabilitation and exercise prescription/conditioning, and you don’t need to be an elite athlete to benefit from my knowledge.